iansedano/dot-dropbox-ignore/README.md

 # Install dev requirements
 python -m pip install -r dev-requirements.in

+# Install the package in editable mode (from the root of the repository)
+python -m pip install -e .

 tox run # for tests and lint

 python -m build # to build the package